What Are We Looking For?

 In addition, international students whose first language is not English must also submit results of either the TOEFL or IELTS.

-We recommend, but do not require, that candidates submit the results of their SAT II subject tests.
+Applicants may submit the results of their SAT subject tests.
+These tests are not required.
 We have found these tests valuable aids in the assessment of the quality of student achievement in a wide variety of secondary school programs.
-It has been our experience that SAT II test results usually enhance a candidate's credentials and only rarely constitute a negative factor.
+It has been our experience that SAT subject test results usually enhance a candidate's credentials and only rarely constitute a negative factor.

 Admission to Carleton is highly competitive, and the College cannot offer admission to all the qualified students who apply.
 Be assured that each application is reviewed and given careful consideration by at least two members of the admissions committee.